 where

 We also define

+which are the discriminants of the polynomial $L(x,y)$ as a function of $y$ and $x$, respectively.
 The roots of these polynomials are called the branch points of the kernel.
 The following facts regarding the polynomial $\delta$ are proved in \cite[Chapter 2]{FIM}: Under \ref{small_jumps}, \ref{non_degenerate} and \ref{drift}, $\delta $ has degree three or four.
 Further, $1$ is a root of order two of $\delta$.
-We denote its roots by $\{x_\ell\}_{1\leq \ell\leq 4}$, with
+We denote the roots of $\delta$ by $\{x_\ell\}_{1\leq \ell\leq 4}$, with